 Governor of South Carolina

-Born in Bamberg, S.C., the daughter of Indian immigrants, Governor Haley’s first job was keeping the books for her family’s clothing store —at the age of 13.
-She graduated from Clemson University with a bachelor of science degree in accounting and, following her graduation, worked as Accounting Supervisor for a private company and five of its subsidiaries.
-She then returned to the family business and helped oversee its growth into a multi-million dollar operation.
+Born in Bamberg, the daughter of Indian immigrants, Governor Haley’s first job was keeping the books for her family’s clothing store —at the age of 13.
+She is a proud graduate of Clemson University where she earned a degree in accounting.

 Governor Haley and her husband, Michael, a Captain in the Army National Guard and combat veteran who was deployed to Afghanistan’s Helmand Province, attend Mt.
 Horeb United Methodist Church in Lexington.
 The Haleys have two children, Rena, 18, and Nalin, 15.